re4ldev/arch-laptop/README.md

 ## 10. Setup an encryption and format the partitions ##
 We will encrypt the system partition with LUKS.

-Setup encryption on the SYSTEM partition and open the encrypted partition to work with it.\
+Setup encryption on the SYSTEM partition and open the encrypted partition to work with.\
 **`# cryptsetup luksFormat /dev/sda3`**\
 **`# cryptsetup luksOpen /dev/sda3 cryptroot`**